accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 This library provides **Encoder/Decoder based on LSTM**, which is a reconstruction model and makes it possible to extract series features embedded in deeper layers.
 The LSTM encoder learns a fixed length vector of time-series observed data points and the LSTM decoder uses this representation to reconstruct the time-series using the current hidden state and the value inferenced at the previous time-step.

+An example is illustrated in this my jupyter notebook: [demo/demo_sine_wave_prediction_by_LSTM_encoder_decoder.ipynb](https://github.com/chimera0/accel-brain-code/blob/master/Deep-Learning-by-means-of-Design-Pattern/demo/demo_sine_wave_prediction_by_LSTM_encoder_decoder.ipynb).
+This notebook demonstrates a simple sine wave prediction by Encoder/Decoder based on LSTM.

+#### Encoder/Decoder for Anomaly Detection(EncDec-AD)

+One interesting application example is the **Encoder/Decoder for Anomaly Detection (EncDec-AD)** paradigm (Malhotra, P., et al. 2016).
+This reconstruction model learns to reconstruct *normal* time-series behavior, and thereafter uses reconstruction error to detect anomalies.
+Malhotra, P., et al. (2016) showed that EncDec-AD paradigm is robust and can detect anomalies from predictable, unpredictable, periodic, aperiodic, and quasi-periodic time-series.
+Further, they showed that the paradigm is able to detect anomalies from short time-series (length as small as 30) as well as long time-series (length as large as 500).

+As the prototype is exemplified in [demo/demo_anomaly_detection_by_enc_dec_ad.ipynb](https://github.com/chimera0/accel-brain-code/blob/master/Deep-Learning-by-means-of-Design-Pattern/demo/demo_anomaly_detection_by_enc_dec_ad.ipynb), this library provides Encoder/Decoder based on LSTM as a EncDec-AD scheme.

 ### Functionally equivalent: Convolutional Auto-Encoder.

 **Shape-BM** is a kind of problem solution in relation to problem settings such as image segmentation, object detection, inpainting and graphics.
 In this problem settings, **Convolutional Auto-Encoder**(Masci, J., et al., 2011) is a functionally equivalent of **Shape-BM**.
 A stack of Convolutional Auto-Encoder forms a convolutional neural network(CNN), which are among the most successful models for supervised image classification.
 Each Convolutional Auto-Encoder is trained using conventional on-line gradient descent without additional regularization terms.

 <table border="0">
     <tr>